 You can browse reviews and listen to patient referrals all day long, but how many times can you say you’ve actually seen a surgeon perform hundreds of facial plastic surgeries firsthand before deciding to go under the knife yourself?

-Melissa, a medical assistant for Edward J. Gross, M.D., a double board certified facial plastic surgeon, specializing in rhinoplasty, knew all of his tendencies, methodologies, and successes inside and out.
+Melissa, a medical assistant for Edward J. Gross, M.D., a double board-certified facial plastic surgeon specializing in rhinoplasty in Orlando, knew all of his tendencies, methodologies, and successes inside and out.
 After years of working side-by-side with Dr. Gross, she knew exactly where to go when she needed a functional rhinoplasty.

 “The biggest benefit is my breathing,” says Melissa.
 “I sleep better.
 I don’t have my mouth open during the day or at night.
 It feels wonderful to be able to breathe.”